eni6ma-org/PROOF/README.md

 ### 2. Witness of the Secret

-For each round (*1–12*), you are given a public modulo-index triple `[x,y,z]`.
+For each round (*1–12*), you are given a public modulo-index tuple `[x,y,z]`.
 Rotate each alphabet ring by these offsets (modulo 30 for Alphabets 1 and 2, modulo 12 for Alphabet 3) to produce three rotated ring arrays.

 **Important:** Every character is obfuscated by the Rosario Holographic Map, ensuring zero-knowledge.